Buffalo Bill Center of the West: Cody Firearms Museum

-The museum houses a large collection of American firearms.
+The Cody Firearms Museum was completely redesigned and reinstalled in 2019 and contains the most comprehensive firearms museum in the United States.
 The collection includes firearms ranging from 16th-century hand cannons to guns of modern manufacture.
-It explores firearms as "tools of human endeavors" and boasts a collection of 7,000 individual firearms with ~20,000 additional related artifacts.
+It explores firearms as "tools of human endeavors" and boasts a collection of 7,000 individual firearms—4,200 of which are on display—with approximately 20,000 additional related artifacts.
 The core of the museum is the Winchester Repeating Arms Company factory collection, which was transported from New Haven, Connecticut to Cody in 1976.
-The museum was dedicated in 1991 and also includes a large collection DuBiel Arms Company rifles.
+The collection has grown to include firearms from many other manufacturers.

-Programming and Activities
+Programming and activities

-The Center of the West offers a variety of programs for visitors, including lectures, family activities, chuckwagon dinners, based on availability.
+The Center of the West offers a variety of programs for visitors, including lectures, family activities, and chuckwagon dinners, based on availability.

-Harold McCracken Research Library
+McCracken Research Library

-The library houses a collection of 30,000 books, over 400 manuscript collections, and more than half-million photographs.
+The library houses a collection of 36,000 books, more than 600 numbered manuscript collections, and more than a million photographic images.
 Named in honor of Harold McCracken, writer, artist, and developer of the Buffalo Bill Center of the West, the library supports "inquiry across many disciplines related to the American West."
 The library has strong collections relating to Buffalo Bill, the Wild West show, Plains Indians, cattle and "dude" ranching, the fishing and hunting industries, the oil industry, Yellowstone National Park, and the Winchester Repeating Arms Company.